Corporate Governance

 Board of Directors

-The auditors (Shigeru Sugisawa, Akio Toyoda, Tetsuaki Fukuhara (outside auditor), Makoto Sano (outside auditor)) attend the Board of Directors meetings so that they can speak up and check the decision-making process of management.
+Audit & Supervisory Board Member (Shinsuke Nakano, Makoto Sano (outside A & SB Member *1), Kenichi Murase (outside A & SB Member)) attend the Board of Directors meetings so that they can speak up and check the decision-making process of management.
 The Board of Directors meetings are held once a month, and also on an ad-hoc basis as required.

 Board of Directors